Multi-Zone Benefits of Mini-Splits

 Ducted systems rely on a network of ducts to circulate the air throughout your home.
 However, up to 20-30% of the air moving through these ducts can be lost due to leaks, holes, or poorly connected ducts.
 This can lead to uncomfortable temperatures in certain home areas and unnecessarily high energy bills.
 A ductless system is designed to reduce your overall energy output by eliminating this air loss.
 Ductless systems also provide the added benefit of controlling the temperature in each room, allowing to turn off areas not in use, resulting in even more savings.

-Why should I get a Ductless system for my home?
+Why should I get a ductless system for my home?

 Older homes are very good candidates for ductless type systems as they have traditionally not been planned with ductwork.
 A ductless system allows you to update the home’s heating and cooling system without major remodeling work to be done.
 In these cases, the upgrade can often be done at a fraction of the cost compared to Installing a whole home system, inclusive of ductwork.